hsgweon/pipits/README.md

     $ cd pipits-master
     $ python setup.py install --prefix=$HOME/pipits

-This creates a "pipits" directory in your $HOME and we will be installing pipits and all of its dependencies into this directory.
+This creates a "pipits" directory in your $HOME and we will be installing pipits and some of its dependencies into this directory.
-Of course if you are familiar with Linux, you are free to choose other ways to install.
+Of course if you are familiar with Linux, you are free to choose whichever way to suit your skill and taste!

 1.2 Dependencies